stolostron/rhacm-docs/console/console.md

     - Search for `kind:pod restarts:>1` to find all pods that restarted at least twice.

 3. If you want to save your search, click the **Save disk** icon.

-## Governance and risk
-{: #grc}

-Use the Governance and risk dashboard to create and manage policies and policy controllers.
-For more information, see [Red Hat Advanced Cluster Management for Kubernetes Governance and risk](../compliance/compliance_intro.md).